 What Are Snake Spurs?

 Cloacal spurs are a unique part of a snake’s anatomy.
 They sit on either side of the cloaca.
 They are like small spikes or claws poking out from under the snake’s scales.

 This pelvis isn’t connected to the snake’s spine.
 But they can still be moved around, to an extent, by the snake.
-If you have a pet snake with spurs, you’ll already know this.
-But what you might not know is why snakes have spurs.

 Why Do Snakes Have Spurs?

 A snake’s spurs are a ‘vestigial remnant.’
 This is a way of describing a part of an animal’s anatomy that has no clear current use.
 They are a remnant, a leftover from a body part or organ that the animal used to need in its evolutionary history.

 Snake spurs are a vestigial remnant of legs.
 Scientists can tell that they used to be legs because:

 - The snake also has a remnant of a pelvis.
 This sits inside the snake’s body between the spurs